 With a reverse mortgage (sometimes called a home equity conversion loan), borrowers of a certain age may use home equity for anything they need without having to sell their homes.
 The lender gives you funds based on your home equity amount; you get a lump sum, a payment each month or a line of credit.
 Paying back your loan isn't required until the borrower sells the home, moves (such as to a retirement community) or dies.
 You or representative of your estate must repay the reverse mortgage loan, interest accrued, and other finance charges after your property is sold, or you can no longer call it your primary residence.

-The requirements of a reverse mortgage loan generally are being sixty-two or older, using the property as your primary living place, and having a small balance on your mortgage or owning your home outright.
+The requirements of a reverse mortgage loan typically are being 62 or older, maintaining your property as your primary residence, and holding a low balance on your mortgage or owning your home outright.

 Do you have a question regarding a mortgage program?